 Light Dumbbell Lateral Raise (Beginner)

 Start with the lightest dumbbells available.
 3-5 pounds.
-That sounds ridiculous, but it's not.
+That sounds ridiculous, but it isn't.
 The goal here is to build the mind-muscle connection with the medial deltoid and learn to keep the traps quiet.
 Focus on a full 3-second lift, 1-second pause, and 3-second lower.
-Once you can complete 3 sets of 15 reps with perfect form and a clear burn in the side of your shoulder (not the top), you're ready to add weight.
+Once you can complete 3 sets of 15 reps with clean form and a clear burn in the side of your shoulder (not the top), you're ready to add weight.

 Standard Dumbbell Lateral Raise (Intermediate)